Making Decisions under Model Misspecification: Introduction

 Here the positive scalar $\lambda$ is interpreted as an index of misspecification fear.
 When decision makers posit a nonsingleton set $Q$ of structured models, but are concerned that none of them is correct, the multiplier criterion (\ref{eq:int-mul}) then gives only an incomplete \emph{dominance relation}:

 With (\ref{eq:dom-rel}), decision makers can safely regard $f$ better than $g$.
+Through this ranking, the dominance relation provides a preferential account of the probabilistic information that $Q$ represents.
+The dominance relation thus naturally arises when the set $Q$ is posited.

-This type of ranking has, however, little traction because of the incomplete nature of $\succsim^{\ast}$.
-Nonetheless, the burden of choice will have decision makers to select between alternatives, be they rankable by $\succsim^{\ast}$ or not.
+Yet, the ranking (\ref{eq:dom-rel}) has little traction because of the incomplete nature of $\succsim^{\ast}$.
+Nonetheless, the burden of choice will have decision makers select between alternatives, be they rankable by $\succsim^{\ast}$ or not.
 A cautious way to complete the binary relation $\succsim^{\ast}$ is given by the preference $\succsim$ represented by (\ref{eq:reppp}), or equivalently by (\ref{eq:ord-min}).
 This criterion thus emerges in our analysis as a cautious completion of a multiplier dominance relation $\succsim^{\ast}$.
-Suitably extended to a general preference pair $\left( \succsim^{\ast},\succsim \right) $, this approach permits to axiomatize criterion (\ref{eq:repp}) as the representation of the behavioral preference $\succsim$ and the unanimity criterion
+In this way, the probabilistic information gets embedded in the behavioral preference.
+Suitably extended to a general preference pair $\left( \succsim^{\ast},\succsim \right) $, we support this approach by axiomatizing criterion (\ref{eq:repp}) as the representation of the behavioral preference $\succsim$ and the unanimity criterion

 as the representation of the incomplete dominance relation $\succsim^{\ast}$.